Yushi-Hu/tifa/README.md

 filtered_questions = filter_question_and_answers(unifiedqa_model, gpt3_questions)
 ```

-## TIFA on arbitary image and text
+## TIFA on arbitrary image and text

 Combining above modules, we can compute TIFA on arbitary image-text pair.